L.A.C.E.S. Annual Refugee Youth Soccer Camp

 Mentorship Makes the Difference

-“Sports is one of the most accurate metaphors for all of life in that there is adversity, sacrifice, commitment, and there is togetherness or teamwork.” -Brandon Smith, Pastor at Peace City Church, L.A.C.E.S.
+“Sports is one of the most accurate metaphors for all of life in that there is adversity, sacrifice, commitment, and there is togetherness or teamwork.” -Brandon Smith, L.A.C.E.S.
 Volunteer

 Brandon Smith is a local pastor with Peace City Church and has a heart for serving all people, including refugee children.
 Every day during camp, Brandon gave up several hours in his schedule to come sit with our L.A.C.E.S. children and teach them values like respect, self-esteem, and sacrifice.
 At the end of each day, our volunteer coaches would reward individual children on their teams with candy bars based on who represented that day’s value the best.
 It was a really incredible time for the children where they learned that their actions matter and were then rewarded publicly for those actions.
 Behind everything that we do, the mentorship of children through our research-backed curriculum is what really makes an impact.